 - Use insulated tools and be very careful when working around batteries, they can produce extremely high currents if short-circuited (e.g., dropping a metal tool across the battery terminal), which could cause a fire or explosion. - Read and follow the battery manufacturer's safety precautions before installing the inverter and batteries.
 Always verify proper polarity and voltage before connecting the batteries to the inverter.
 Once the batteries are connected to the inverter, ensure the maintenance and charging requirements (i.e., charge voltage and charge rate) provided by the battery manufacturer are followed to extend the life of the batteries and to prevent damage to the batteries while charging. - Wear eye protection such as safety glasses, and avoid touching your eyes and face when working with batteries to keep any fluid/corrosion on the battery from coming in contact with eyes and skin.
 Have plenty of fresh water and soap nearby and thoroughly wash in case battery acid contacts skin, clothing, or eyes.
 In the event of exposure to the eyes, flood them for at least 15 minutes with running water and seek immediate medical attention.
 Baking soda neutralizes lead acid battery electrolyte and vinegar neutralizes spilled NiCad and NiFe battery electrolyte; depending on your battery type, keep a supply on hand near the batteries. - Remove all jewelry such as rings, watches, bracelets, etc., when installing or performing maintenance on the batteries and inverter.
 A battery can produce a short-circuit current high enough to weld metal jewelry, causing severe burns. - Never work alone.
 Always have someone within the range of your voice or close enough to come to your aid when working around batteries. - Use proper lifting techniques when working with batteries. - Never use old or untested batteries.
-Check each battery's label for age, type, and date code to ensure all batteries are identical. - Batteries are sensitive to changes in temperature.
-Install batteries in a stable environment. - Batteries can produce explosive gasses, so install batteries in a well-ventilated area.
+Check each battery's label for age, type, and date code to ensure all batteries are identical. - Batteries sensitive to changes in temperature.
+Always install in a stable environment. - Batteries can produce explosive gasses, so install batteries in a well-ventilated area.
 For compartment or enclosure installations, always vent batteries from the highest point to the outside.
-Design the battery enclosure to prevent accumulation and concentration of hydrogen gas in pockets at the top of the compartment. - Provide at least one inch of air space between batteries to provide optimum cooling. - Never smoke or allow a spark near batteries. - To prevent a spark at the battery and to reduce the chance of explosion, always connect the cables to the batteries first.
-Then connect the cables to the inverter. - Never charge a frozen battery. - The battery bank should be installed in a clean, dry, ventilated environment that is protected from high and low temperatures.
-If installed in a vehicle/boat, the batteries must be mounted upright (if using liquid batteries) and securely fastened.
+Design the battery enclosure to prevent accumulation and concentration of hydrogen gas in pockets at the top of the compartment. - Provide at least one inch of air space between batteries to provide optimum cooling. - Never smoke or allow a spark near batteries. - To prevent a spark at the battery and reduce the chance of explosion, always connect the cables to the batteries first.
+Then connect the cables to the inverter. - Never charge a frozen battery. - The battery bank should be installed in a clean, dry, ventilated environment where they are protected from high and low temperatures.
 The location must be fully accessible and protected from exposure to heat producing devices, and away from any fuel tanks.